rrangasa/EGR314raj.github.io/docs/03-Component-Selection/Component-Selection.md

 ---
-title: Module's Selected Major Components
+title: Major Components
 ---

-## Module's Selected Major Components
+## Major Components

 The following sections are the selected major components necessary for the sensor (gyroscope) subsystem of Team 305.